 - Paste - Paste the style definitions, previously copied to the clipboard.

 Managing a large collection of styles and their names can be a tedious task.
-In some cases, multiple styles must be renamed, using a set of names available in an external source (text file, or spreadsheet).
+In some cases, multiple styles must be renamed, using a set of names available from an external source (text file, or spreadsheet).
 To rename multiple styles follow these steps:

 - Select the lines of text containing the style names to be used.